• Latest

 Is Insulin Plant for Diabetes Safe?

 The insulin plant is a safe and effective treatment for diabetes.
-The plant is known to be safe for both type 1 and type 2 diabetes.
+The plant is safe for both type 1 and type 2 diabetes.
 The plant is also known to be safe for both pregnant and lactating women.

 What Are the Risks of Over-Consumption of the Insulin Leaves?